simontaen/Passions/Notes.md

 ## Parse
 * Artist fetch could fail and the iTunes Id would be empty then.
 * The store is always US (leads to iTunes link to items unavailable to the current User)
+	* Setup an artist and album (must run on all...) refresh job

 ## General Functionality